LokadithyaM/How_did-_i_learn_angular-/README.md

 getting started with it just installed all the dependencies pushing them in sec
 # Day 6
-its getting extremely screwed up i am slipping up into old habits !!! well its pathetic amount of work done yesterday i don't want to repeat it today so lets get started with what i can and see if it makes a difference
+its getting extremely screwed up i am slipping up into old habits !!! well its pathetic amount of work done yesterday i don't want to repeat it today so lets get started with what i can and see if it makes a difference alright just set up basic node js server with some backend models in (employee model with all the reqired paramters observed from teh video provided) have to figure out how i am going to store files well fire base would have figured otu something but i chose mongo db so he he life could be a dream ta da ada okay thats the recording for today.